-(Harmonia axyridis)
+THE HARLEQUIN LADYBIRD (Harmonia axyridis)

-This ladybird is an introduced species (first seen in 2004 in the UK) from Asia and has been seen as a threat to many other ladybird species as it eats many different insects including other ladybirds.
+This ladybird is an introduced species from Asia, first seen in the UK in 2004.
+It and has been seen as a threat to many other ladybird species as it eats many different insects, including other ladybirds.

 It is in many places extremely abundant.
 Although seen as a 'baddie' it is still a very interesting species and its large size (6-8 mm), spectacular colours and variations, as well as varied diet, make it an easy and interesting species to keep and get to know.

 Some common varieties have an orange/red background colour to the wing cases, with up to 21 black spots as well as one with a black background and 4 large red spots - there are plenty of others.
 The voracious larva is slate grey with two bands of orange/ red that run lengthways along the body.
 This species can turn up anywhere but is fond of Sycamore and Lime trees.